-Services that are covered for you What you must pay when you get these services Wealth and wellness education programs (continued) community on the importance of physical fitness.
-By providing a team of fitness and health professionals, as well as innovative programming, we aim to guide individuals toward a better quality of life.
-If you choose another qualified fitness program, you will receive \$20 monthly allowance for a fitness benefit, reimbursed quarterly.
-Hearing services Diagnostic hearing and balance evaluations performed by your \$25 copayment for PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Medicare-covered hearing services per exam.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs (continued) programming, we aim to guide individuals toward a better quality of life. you will receive \$20 monthly allowance for a fitness benefit, reimbursed quarterly.
+Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$25 copayment for Medicare-covered hearing services per exam.
 Routine hearing exams: 1 exam every year \$35 copayment per routine hearing exam.
 Hearing aids: Member must purchase selected hearing aid products from Amplifon's selected manufacturer.
 Member must purchase selected hearing aid products from Amplifon's selected manufacturers.
 Copay is \$395 for select hearing aids from manufacturer Rexton, Signia and Miracle-Ear.
 Copay is \$695 for select hearing aids from other manufacturers, such as Miracle-Ear, Phonak, Signia and Rexton.
-WIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: There is no coinsurance, copayment, or deductible
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home delivered meals Members are eligible to receive home delivered meals following a discharge from an acute setting, either an inpatient hospital or skilled nursing facility stay.
+The meal service call center will call the discharged member to confirm that the member wants to receive the meal. \$0 copayment for up to home-delivered meals in up to 7 days.
+No limit to discharges in a year.